ImmutableBox/QAEngineerChallenge/README.md

 8. Create a repo on github and commit the files that you've staged in your local repository.
 9. Add a detailed instruction on how to setup/launch your project.

+### Steps to open "C# Challenge" project:
+1. Open QAEngineerChallenge.sln in the QAEngineerChallenge folder with Visual Studio 2019
+2. Press the "Start" button in Visual Studio
+3. Press any key to exit

 ### Unity Challenge

 1. Import Trash Dash from the Unity Asset Store.